 Walhalla Goldfields Railway

 We were lucky to be in Walhalla on a Wednesday, which is the only weekday that this historic railway is running.
-Michael rushed us down so we could get on the 1pm train – as it turns out that, he is also the President of the Walhalla Railway and very awesomely managed to get us a ride up front with the driver in the engine!
+Michael rushed us down upon arrival so we could get on the 1pm train – as it turns out that, he is also the President of the Walhalla Railway and very awesomely managed to get us a ride up front with the driver in the engine!

 This 20-min train ride is extremely scenic and a great way to enjoy the view of Stringers Gorge without having to hike it.
 It traces the road that you use to drive in to Walhalla from the south, but the tracks are lower down the cliffside, offering you a closer view of the valley below that is hard to admire when you are navigating hairpin bends on the road!